bhisaac/5eFP/5eFP-SRD.md

 ## 1.2 Content Ratings
 5eFP content is rated **ESRB-T (Teen)** by default.
 Gamemasters (GMs) using the 5eFP SRD may, at their discretion, create **ESRB-MA (Mature 17+)** or **ESRB-AO (Adults Only 18+)** content, provided they clearly state that their entire offering is rated **ESRB-MA (Mature 17+)** or **ESRB-AO (Adults Only 18+)** respectively.

 **a.** **Private Use.** The content ratings presented below are required whenever 5eFP is shared with the general public.
-These guidelines are not requirements for GMs who run unpublished homebrew campaigns or for GMs hosting private 5eFP games.
+While highly recommended, these guidelines are not requirements for GMs who run unpublished homebrew campaigns or for GMs hosting private 5eFP games.

 #### 1.2.1 **ESRB-T (Teen)**
 Content generally suitable for ages 13 and up.
 May contain violence, suggestive themes, crude humor, minimal blood, simulated gambling and/or infrequent use of strong language.